 Japan Water Forum

-Principal Office: Japan
+Principal Office: Finland

 The Japan Water Forum (JWF) is a nonprofit organization of multiple stakeholders to contribute towards solving the world’s water problems.